unomena/restlet-sites/modules/org.restlet/learn/guide/2.2/introduction/getting-started/index.md

 -   [Maven and Spring](maven-spring "Getting Started with Maven and Spring")
 -   [Debugging tools](debugging-tools "Debugging tools")

-In addition, we highly recommend that you read community tutorials provided by Restlet users in various forms:

--   Detailled article
--   YouTube videos
--   Blog posts

 Finally, there is the [Restlet in Action](http://www.amazon.com/gp/product/193518234X/ref=as_li_tf_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=193518234X&linkCode=as2&tag=restlet-20) book written by Restlet creators and published by Manning that is a highly recommended reading for a smoother Restlet learning curve.